NEXT UP ON this.

 It’s not about procrastinating instead of working – in fact, it’s the opposite.
 Being flexible with your study, listening to your body, and making time for social activities, hobbies or sports is just as beneficial in your final year of high school as study itself.
 When you do hit the books, you’ll be refreshed, relaxed and ready to apply yourself.

-Zoe Tilley, who graduated with an ATAR of 99.1 and is now studying a Bachelor of Arts at Deakin, explains: ‘taking time to rest and relax is so valuable during Year 12, and it will help keep you focused.’
+Zoe Tilley, who achieved an ATAR of 99.1 and completed a Bachelor of Arts at Deakin, explains: ‘taking time to rest and relax is so valuable during Year 12, and it will help keep you focused.’

 Read on for more advice from three high-achieving students on why maintaining a ‘study-life balance’ is necessary to avoid overwhelm and burn-out.